Name: Mrs. V. Knox ED.STitle: 5th grade Math TeacherPhone: 706.772.6240Email: firstname.lastname@example.org

 Grading Scales/Weights (RCBOE Policy)

 B = 89 -80 Above average achievement

 F = 69 - 0 Has not met expected achievement

 Course Assessment Plan

 Homework and Projects are given a due date.
 If the assignment is late the students will receive -2 points for each day after the due date.
 (Ex.
-Due date is 8/18/20 and it is turned in on 8/23/20.
+Due date is 8/18/21 and it is turned in on 8/23/21.
 The student will receive 10 points off his/her total grade).
 Classwork is work done in class, if needed or not completed in class it will be assigned as homework.

 Classroom Daily Procedures/Expected Student Behavior:

-- Complete Math Minute, Class Discussion, Introduction of Concept, Review and Practice,
+- Our Daily Routine: Math Minute, Class Discussion, Introduction of Concept, Review and Practice,

 Homework, Ticket out the Door.